This week I’m taking you a little further into the behind the scenes decisions I’m making to put color out into the world and still caring for it.

 So here's the starting point - all my silk scarves are 100% silk, dyed with low-impact, professional-grade dyes.
 That's very condensed, and even a little obscure.
 Let's unpack that.

 - Low-impact is an industry term of art – it means that 70-90% of the dye used in a dye bath will attach to the fabric, so there is almost no dye left in the water when I’m done.
-It also means the dye doesn't contain heavy metals or other harmful chemicals that have been accepted as necessary evils in parts of the dyeing industry.
+It also means the dye doesn't contain heavy metals or other harmful chemicals that have long been accepted as necessary evils in parts of the dyeing industry.

 - In addition, the dyes I use are also checked for hazardous substances against multiple U.S. regulations, including the standards for the Clean Water Act, the Comprehensive Environmental Response Compensation and Liability Act, the Superfund Amendments and Reauthorization Act, and California Proposition 65.
 (They come up clear under each.)